doka1331/Project_1/README.md

 JADE'S FILES:
 	JadeAnalysis.ipynb

+JADE'S FILES:
+	JadeAnalysis.ipynb
+ 	JadeAnalysis.docx

+**JADE'S ANALYSIS**
+After establishing that any more analysis could be misleading because of the bias towards drama, we filtered all movies that were not under the drama genre.
+This gets rid of a few movies that are not drama.
+This is the data that we will use going forward to answer the question: How does the length of a drama movie correlate with the professional critic rating or meta-score?

+As you can see in the scatterplot, there is a very slight positive relationship meaning that for every minute increase, there is a 0.02 increase in meta-score.
+But there are many outliers so I decided to find the distribution of runtimes and Meta-Score.
+To create a normal distribution, I found the mean and standard deviation of both meta-score and runtimes.
+I used these to create the upper and lower bounds which eliminates the outliers.
+I then created a normal distribution with the same mean and standard deviations from earlier calculations.
+Creating normal distributions for both meta-score and movie runtimes.
+Finally, creating a scatterplot comparing the two shows that there is no relationship between meta-score and runtime.

+So in conclusion, we cannot say that there is a relationship between drama movie length and meta-score.

 **TYLER'S ANALYSIS**
 1. Is there a relationship between IMDB Rating and the total amount of money earned by movies?